miladd3/automatic-direction/README.md

 ```
 ## License

-The code and the documentation are released under the [MIT License](LICENSE).
+The code and the documentation are released under the MIT License